 hackajob reimagines the recruitment process for engineers by, in their own words, “building it around the needs of technical talent and the framework required to engage with them.
 Thousands of companies such as Sainbury’s, Roku, and Vodafone depend on the hackajob platform to reduce the time to hire, engage with candidates and, most importantly, remove the bias from the recruitment process.”

 That’s where the company is now, but back in its beginnings it was just Mark and Raz.
 For most, juggling a brand-new startup and final year studies would sound like a recipe for non-stop stress.
 But Mark didn’t see it that way: “It didn’t feel like stress when we were doing it, it just felt so fun that we were creating something.
-I was 20, and that January when we launched the product, I’ll never forget it: we emailed a tonne of companies and one just signed up and paid us £99 via Swipe.
-It felt like so much money, and we were having so much fun with it – and managed to squeeze a degree in around it.”
+I was 20, and that January when we launched the product, I’ll never forget it: Razvan and I were running around London pitching all of these amazing companies.
+Our first ever customer was a company that Razvan used to work for and the momentum snowballed from there!”

 A couple of months later, the budding entrepreneurs entered Tech Stars, a 12-week accelerator program which, if your application is successful, can see you given $120,000 in investment and close mentoring from industry leaders.
 With at least 1,000 startups applying every year and only 10 places up for grabs, Tech Stars is highly competitive.
 But in June 2015, hackajob succeeded.

-The program ended in a business pitch, at which the prize could be further investment. hackajob managed to secure £400,000 in investment from Founding Ventures, an angel investor who is still a shareholder today.
+The program ended in a business pitch, at which the prize could be further investment. hackajob managed to secure £400,000 in investment from Downing Ventures, an investor who is still a shareholder today.
 For Mark, he was living his dream.

-This model proved more attractive to both talent and employers.
+This model proved attractive to both talent and employers.
 More investment followed, with hackajob securing £5m in the summer of 2018.
 If that sounds like a quick turn of events, it was.
 “When you’re in that moment, it just felt completely normal.
-It’s only now you look back that it feels crazy that we went from Café Nero to half a million of investment in just 15 months. that all normal at the time, precisely because it was happening so fast, he couldn’t stop to think about it.
+It’s only now you look back that it feels crazy that we went from Café Nero to half a million of investment in just 15 months.

 The Problem with CV Databases